rubelmiah99999/news-portal-oop-php/README.md

 * Pagination system
 * Displaying a chosen article (with images and their sources)
 * Cookies
-* Users, administrators and anonymous people can add comments to articles (I need to implement AJAX functionality still)
+* Users, administrators and anonymous people can add comments to articles

 I've also created the database and tables, and worked on design.